visokio/omniscope-custom-views/beeswarm/README.md

 ## Settings

  - Chart
-    - Split: Field to split markers by.
+    - Split: Field to split/group markers by.
     - X: X coordinate of the marker.
     - Y: Y coordinate of the marker.